-So now you are in Florence, Italy, but what to see in Florence?
+So now you are in Florence, Italy, but where should you go now?

-To help you plan what to see in Florence I marked a walk on a Google map.
+To help you plan your trip I marked a Florence walk on a Google map.
 You can open the map in Google Maps and use it offline in your phone when in Florence.

 My Florence walk starts at the famous Ponte Vecchio that in the morning sun looks best from east.
 We will start in the historic center north of the Arno and spend the rest of the day in Oltrano south of the river.